100+ Posh AF Baby Names for Girls

-This name’s origin is from Greek and Russia and mostly used as name for boys.
+This name’s origin is from Greek and Russia and mostly used as a name for boys.
 But, it is now popularly used as a unisex name.
 It means noble and light.
+We just love the character Alexis Rose from Schitt’s Creek.
+Ewwwww David!

 Meaning ‘cheerful, lively’ in Italian, Allegra is perfect for a bouncing baby girl.